MisterE123/ReplitLidarAttempt/ArduinoCode/README.md

 The system requires several calibration steps:

 1. Time Synchronization
    - Establishes timestamp offset between host and IMU
    - Run before each scanning session
-   - Automatically handles communication latency
+   - Measures communication latency
+   - Does not require the IMU to be stationary

 2. Gravity Calibration
    - Determines local gravity vector